spwhite1337/sports-bettors/README.md

             - StatDifferential

-On Windows: Run this after `pip install -e .` to install a C++ compiler:
+On Windows: Run this after `pip install -e .` to install a C++ compiler (This requires conda, see pystan docs for more info)
  - `conda install libpython m2w64-toolchain -c msys2`